Harshiniar/Python-Programming/Unit-01-Python-Basics/Fast-Learners.md

 The program calculates the hotel tariff based on the number of days stayed and the rate per day It takes the number of days and rate as input, multiplies them, and displays the total amount in rupees.
 A travel agency calculates car rental charges based on travel time.
 The first N hours are charged at R1 rupees per hour, and any additional hours are charged at R2 rupees per hour.
 Given the total travel time in minutes, write a program to convert it into hours, calculate the total cost, and display the final amount in rupees.
 Write a program that takes three integers representing the sides of a triangle and checks whether they form a right-angled triangle.
 If the triangle satisfies the right-angle condition, print "Right Triangle"; otherwise, print "Not a Right Triangle".
+Write a program that calculates the movie ticket price based on the customer’s age and the show timing.
+Customers above 13 years are considered adults.
+All matinee shows have a special price of $2.00 for both adults and children, while other show timings follow the regular pricing rules.
+The program should display the final ticket price.
+A trendy number is a three-digit number whose middle digit is divisible by 3.
+Write a program that takes an integer as input and checks whether it is a trendy number, a non-trendy three-digit number, or an invalid number, and prints the appropriate message.
+Write a program that takes the invested amount and the earned amount as input and calculates whether there is a profit or a loss along with the percentage.
+If both amounts are equal, print "No Profit, No Loss", and if any input is negative, print "Invalid Input".
+Write a program that takes the scores of three students as input and finds the second-highest score among them, then prints that value.

 Questions for Fast Learners:
+Module 1
 Write a program to read three strings and print the second input first, followed by the first and third.
 Write a program to read employee name, employee ID, and designation, store them in separate variables, and display them.
 Write a program to swap two values using a temporary variable.